 Volcanic arc.
 A line of volcanoes that forms above a subducting oceanic plate.
 When the line of volcanoes erupts through shallow water, the volcanic arc may take the form of an island arc.

-that have been transported a short distance from the eruptive
+have been transported a short distance from the eruptive center in

 Volcano.
 A mountain built up by repeated eruptions of around a single vent or cluster of vents.

 Wacke.
 A sandstone containing more than 15% clay minerals